tjindrak/english-for-designers/02_first_impressions/case_study_by_images.md

 ---

 # Seamless collaboration between designers, architects, and builders to bring ideas to life
-The transformation of the interior from an old warehouse into the space we envisioned took an incredible half a year and involved dozens of people from different sectors.
-An investment of several million has paid off.
+The transformation of the interior of the old warehouse into the space we envisioned took an incredible six months and involved dozens of people from different sectors.
+The multi-million investment paid off.
 **What do you think?*
 ## Before
 ![Before](/02_first_impressions/images_casestudy/mess.jpg)